WELCOME TO KOALA ACTION GYMPIE REGION INC

 As most koalas live on private land, their future in our region will depend largely on landowners managing their land to protect and improve koala habitat and connectivity.

-9. Collect the ‘Koalas of Gympie Region’ brochure.
+- Collect the ‘Koalas of Gympie Region’ and ‘Koala Glovebox Guide’ brochures.

 WAYS TO MAKE YOUR PROPERTY KOALA FRIENDLY